 *This post contains affiliate links.
 Please see our disclosure policy.

-Make a Glow in the Dark Lava Lamp
+How to Make a Lava Lamp that Glows

-I love this science demonstration because there are several different scientific concepts to learn!
+I love this spooky science demonstration because there are several different scientific concepts to learn!
 The kids are absorbing tons of great principles without even realizing it 🙂

 First, the glow in the dark component.
 We saw when we made glow in the dark window gel clings that everything that glows in the dark is made up of little chemicals called phosphors that emit energy in the form of light.
 They will glow in the dark as often as you charge them up in the light!